Trooper & Companions

 - Blood Knight: The only way to describe his viewpoint on Imperials.
 Justified, he was programmed that way.

-- Defeat Equals Friendship: After learning that Captain Andrik and his group are traitors, they use 4X's command codes in order to force him to fight the Trooper.
-Afterwards, he was rebuilt and put in Havok Squad.
+- Defeat Equals Friendship: After it's revealed that Captain Andrik and his group are traitors, they use Forex's command codes in order to force him to fight the Trooper.
+Afterwards, he was rebuilt and put in Havoc Squad.

 - Good Is Not Nice: Patriotic to the point of zealotry.
 Seeks to uphold the Republic's ideals in everything that he does.
 Volunteers himself on assassination missions purely to boost Republic morale.
 He also tends to approve of overwhelming brutality towards the Empire and any enemy of the Republic.